ilfirin-nar/solar-lang/README.md

 # Evergreen Programming Language

 ## About
-Experimental pragmatic programming language vision.
-Not usable yet.
-Only prototype.
+Trying to create experimental pragmatic programming language for learning and practice purposes.
 Current state: integer calculator with variables.

 ## Status